Schlesinger Library

-The Arthur and Elizabeth Schlesinger Library on the History of Women in America is a research library at the Radcliffe Institute for Advanced Study, Harvard University.
+The Arthur and Elizabeth Schlesinger Library on the History of Women in America is a research library at Harvard Radcliffe Institute at Harvard University.
 According to Nancy F. Cott, the Carl and Lily Pforzheimer Foundation Director, it is "the largest and most significant repository of documents covering women's lives and activities in the United States".

-Library

 History

 In 1905, Andrew Carnegie gave Radcliffe College $73,900 to build a library.
-Henry Forbes Bigelow, a Boston achitect, was hired to design the library which was built in 1906.
+Henry Forbes Bigelow, a Boston architect, was hired to design the library which was built in 1906.